Winter Camping, are you in?

 Traction and Mobility

 It is stressed by provincial park safety experts, that you stay on designated trails, as the snow can be very deep and unpredictable.
-For navigating trails and campsites you’ll want to be sure to have the proper items such as snowshoes, crampons and trekking poles with snow baskets attached.
+For navigating trails and campsite you’ll want to be sure to have the proper items such as snow shoes, crampons and trekking poles with snow baskets attached.
 Researching the terrain before your camping trip will be key to navigating the area safely.

 Doing deep and thorough research can make or break your Winter camping experience.
 Parks NB can provide a safe space for you to give winter camping a try, but it should be noted that Winter camping is un-serviced with limited access to amenities.
 Contact one of our Winter Provincial Parks to talk about how you can start planning a winter camping adventure.

 Braving the intense elements in our spectacular parks is worth it- just make sure to follow these tips and enjoy yourself this season.

 Are you in?